Renting vs buying a house in the Netherlands

 And if life in the Netherlands suits you and your family, moving to a new home which will, in fact, be yours, is much more appealing.
-You will not face an increase of rent (again), and you will no longer have to deal with the bad wallpaper and floor tiles that have annoyed since you first moved in.
+You will not face an increase in rent (again), and you will no longer have to deal with the bad wallpaper and floor tiles that have annoyed you since you first moved in.

 Instead, when you come home you walk through your own front door, relax on the couch in your living room with nice wooden flooring, and the off-white stucco wall makes you smile.